1.Legal & General

 - High dividend yield

-- Established presence in residential construction
+- Established company in residential construction

 Cons: